-In this article, I share my thoughts about what sorts of accessibility accommodations may be useful for AuDHDers at work or at school.
+In this article, I share my thoughts about what sorts of accessibility accommodations may be useful for Autistics and AuDHDers at work or at school.
 These ideas come from my own personal experience as an AuDHD student, professor, and employee.
 We will update this article periodically with community suggestions, so please share your ideas in the comments section!

 These accommodations are geared towards adults, and are most helpful for students in college or university.
 However, you may also find these suggestions helpful if you are in high school.

 Speak to an academic advisor: As a university professor myself, I strongly recommend that all neurodivergent and/or disabled* students meet with an academic advisor.
 Due to the rigid nature of most academic programs, it is very difficult to get accommodations without being officially set up with an advisor at your school.

 I recognize that this process can be extremely frustrating.
 My hope is that as more professors begin incorporating accessibility directly into their courses, this won’t be necessary in the future.

 *Please note that individuals within our community identify differently.
 Some of us identify as disabled while others do not.
 However, it is important to remember that we all have challenges we face.